Coeditor: Leveraging Contextual Changes for Multi-round Code Auto-editing: Motivating Example

 While Coeditor makes some useful editing suggestions so far, it does not address the now-undefined variables underlined in red by the IDE in subfigure (c).
 In particular, as there are no obvious alternatives nearby to replace these variables, Coeditor is unable to automatically fix these errors.
 Such a situation is common when the surrounding changes alone do not provide sufficient information to derive a complete solution.
 Therefore, the user can accept the partial changes suggested by the model and then manually introduce two new variables at line 209, as shown in subfigure (d).
 Coeditor can then leverage these new variables to suggest the correct changes needed to fix the errors.

-This iterative approach enables Coeditor to adapt and refine its suggestions based on additional user edits, providing a more efficient and flexible code editing experience compared to existing code completion techniques.
-By incorporating the editing history into the prediction context, Coeditor demonstrates its potential to assist developers in a wide range of code editing tasks, from simple modifications and refactoring to more complex codebase-wide updates.
+This iterative approach allows Coeditor to adapt and refine its suggestions based on additional user edits, providing a more effective code editing experience than existing code completion techniques.
+By incorporating the editing history into the prediction context, Coeditor can better assist developers in a wide range of code editing tasks, from simple modifications and refactoring to more complex codebase-wide updates.
+For a more comprehensive understanding, we have included a screen recording of the Coeditor VSCode Extension, which can be found in the supplementary material.